eiskalteschatten/BookJournal/README.md

 - If NODE_ENV exists and === 'development', use developer DB
 - Fix crash when changing book colors (change color, then change again using the same color inspector window)
 - Fix bug where bookcovers are not automatically added after fetching book info from Google Books
-- Print a book
-- Export book as PDF
 - Popup with other works by an author
   - Indication of read or not read
   - Links to Amazon (Affiliates) with the Amazon country being settable in the preferences